2000bera/usa_housing_LinearRegression/README.md

 ## Project Description:

-Estimate how much profit a customer will bring to the bank over time.
+Estimate the house prices on overtime

 ## Dataset